kevinl95/Room160/README.md

 - **Content filtering** - AI won't respond to inappropriate messages
 - **Teacher override** - Students can always reach you directly with "@teacher"
+- **Email notifications only** - You get alerts via email but respond via SMS to maintain privacy
-- **No personal data** - Students only need to know the SMS number
+- **No personal phone exposure** - Students never see your personal number
-- **Audit trail** - Messages to you are received at you school email
+- **Audit trail** - All student messages are logged and you're notified via email

 ## Managing Your Room160

+### How Teacher Responses Work
+**Important:** Email notifications are one-way alerts only.
+To respond to students:
+1. **Read the email notification** - Contains student's message and phone number
+2. **Text the student directly** - Use the phone number provided in the email
+3. **Student receives your SMS** - They can continue the conversation via text

 ### Disable AI Temporarily
 If you want all messages to come to you instead of AI:
 1. Go to your AWS CloudFormation console
 2. Update your stack
 3. Change "EnableAI" to "false"
+4. **Note:** You'll get email notifications for ALL student messages and need to respond via SMS

 ### Cost Management
 - AI responses cost ~$0.01-0.05 each